LB2865: Container Hardening: Zero to Hero with Red Hat Hardened Images

 If you encounter issues during the workshop:

-2. Check the troubleshooting tips in lab steps
+1. Check available troubleshooting tips in lab steps

 Let’s get started building secure, minimal container images with Red Hat Hardened Images!